-Following a divorce, his ex-wife took over the business and Guilmain was free to venture further afield for something new and inspiring.
-Hopping between Australia, the Dominican Republic and even Myanmar, Guilmain decided to try his hand at the wine industry, teaming up with Wine Connection in Singapore.
-“I opened and managed two outlets, a Tapas bar and a Cheese bistro,” he explained.
-“After both became successful in no time at all, it inspired me to build my own wine business in Jakarta.”
-Now Guilmain is the CEO of Food & Wine Corporation, with a number of successful speakeasy themed bars and restaurants around Southeast Asia.
+Following a divorce, his ex-wife took over the business and i was free to venture further afield for something new and inspiring.
+Hopping between Australia & Caribbean and finally arrived in Asia starting by Myanmar with Orient Express on the Road To Mandalay ( cruising ship) then to the Governor Residence in Yangon.
+After this, I move to Thailand on Samed island working as the Group executive Chef of Samed resort.
+Then I was tented to challenge myself in Singapore in the wine industry, teaming up with Wine Connection in Singapore.
+“I opened and managed two outlets, a Tapas bar and a Cheese bistro.
+“After both became successful in no time at all, it inspired me to build my own wine business in Jakarta.
+I was the CEO of Food & Wine Corporation, with a number of successful speakeasy themed bars and restaurants around Southeast Asia.

-In 2017, Guilmain and his wife Sakorn took over Le Bistrot de Chiang Mai from its previous owner.
-It was lucky that this restaurant was already equipped to be a fully functioning French restaurant, so with a few tweaks, menu creations, and high-end imports of cold cuts and other meats, Guilmain transformed this simple French restaurant into a French bistro, full of flavor, atmosphere and love.
+In 2017, we took over Le Bistrot de Chiang Mai from its previous owner.
+It was lucky that this restaurant was already equipped to be a fully functioning French restaurant, so with a few tweaks, menu creations, and high-end imports of cold cuts and other meats, i transformed this simple French restaurant into a French bistrot, full of flavor, atmosphere and love.
 “I try to recreate my time at Eva Luna on a small scale here too,” he explained.
 “I like to talk to my customers, find out what they like – if it’s something that’s a bit different we can play with the menu to make something perfect for them.
-This is a bistro after all, not a fancy restaurant.
+This is a bistrot after all, not a fancy restaurant.
 The days of pomp and six sets of cutlery are over, even for the French!”

 Le Bistrot de Chiang Mai serves up a range of freshly made cold cuts to French stews, risottos, steaks, fish and vegetarian dishes – many of which are modern recreations of old French classics.
-The risotto is made with locally grown bolet mushrooms (the second most expensive in the world after the truffle) as are the seasonal pasta sauces.
+The risotto is made with bolet mushrooms (the second most expensive in the world after the truffle) as are the seasonal pasta sauces.
 Their stews are made using the best French sausage, beans and bacon and the steaks are simple classics, but all served with a twist.
-We recommend the Tournedos Rossini – a filet of tenderloin served with foie gras and potato puree with truffle or if you are sharing, the grass-fed Australian Angus tomahawk steak is always a good choice.
+We recommend the Tournedos Rossini – a filet of tenderloin served with foie gras and potato puree with truffle or if you are sharing, the Australian Waguy tomahawkor Ribeye steak what have been dry age is always a good choice.
 Their steaks are so good they even made the Citylife best steak in Chiang Mai list!

 For those who may have given up on Le Bistrot de Chiang Mai, then now is the perfect time to try it once more, and for those who didn’t know about them in the first place, well now you do and we highly recommend booking a table and tucking into some of the best French food Chiang Mai can offer.